Bishop Ken Carter's Biography - Full Version

 The bishop is married to Rev. Pam Carter.
-An ordained elder in The United Methodist Church, Pam serves as a minister of missions (part-time) at First United Methodist Church in Lakeland and as President of the Haiti Mission Foundation.
-She has a deep involvement in God's mission in Haiti, where she co-founded a primary school and a microcredit initiative, and where she often leads pilgrimages.
-Most recently she has helped to establish an Institute of Preaching in Haiti as a partnership between the Florida Conference and Emory University's Candler School of Theology.
-In the Carters' first years in the Florida Conference she has led initiatives that packaged 1.7 million meals through Stop Hunger Now and collected $20,000 for young adult missions through the resale of jewelry.
+An ordained elder in The United Methodist Church, Pam serves as a regional team leader in disaster recovery of the Florida Conference.
+She has a deep involvement in God's mission in Haiti, where she co-founded a primary school and a microcredit initiative and where she often leads pilgrimages.
+Most recently, she helped establish an Institute of Preaching in Haiti as a partnership between the Florida Conference and Emory University's Candler School of Theology.
+In the Carters' first years in the Florida Conference, she has led initiatives that packaged 1.7 million meals through Stop Hunger Now and collected $20,000 for young adult missions through the resale of jewelry.

 The Bishop's hobbies are watching baseball (spring training and regular season) and Duke basketball, listening to roots music, eating Florida seafood and sharing meals with friends, reading, traveling with Pam and enjoying their mountain cabin.

 The Carters have been blessed with two young adult daughters: Liz is a Chinese analyst, author and PhD. student at U.C.L.A, and Abby is a recent graduate of Duke Divinity School who serves on the staff of Martin Methodist College in Pulaski, Tennessee.
 Most recently the Carters have also experienced the joy of a granddaughter, Paige.